sammyrulez/rapid_md/README.md

 Deletes the file with the given UUID.

+#### Render file (Public endpoint)
+`GET /render/{filename}`

+Renders and displays the content of the file.
+This is a **public endpoint** that doesn't require an API key.

+- For markdown files: renders the content as HTML using a styled template
+- For images: displays the image directly in the browser
+- For other files: serves the raw file with appropriate MIME type

 ### Database

 Uses SQLAlchemy ORM and Alembic for migrations.
 The `uploaded_files` table contains: